boyum/sindre-is/sometimes-blogging/storybook-csf-2-to-csf-3.md

 ---
-title: Storybook - Update your stories from CSF 2 to CSF 3 now!
+title: Update your Storybook stories from CSF 2 to CSF 3 now!
 published: true
 description:
 tags: